128technology/docs/docs/howto_lte.md

 exit
 ```

 When the 128T is not running, both LTE interfaces will be returned to linux.
-Before this handover happens, a default-route is added to each interface in linux as well as an associated metric to their default-route.
+When this handover happens, a default-route is added to each interface in linux with an associated metric taken from the _management_vector_ priority.
 This is a result of the _management-vector_ configuration defined above.

 After committing this configuration and shutting down 128T, the linux route table will look like: